kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 ## Known Requirements
 **Reason and Budget Definition:** Users should be able to define an action and a corresponding budget(s).
 **Supported Reasons:** All disruption Reasons affected by the current Budgets implementation (Consolidation, Emptiness, Expiration, Drift) should be supported.
-We must support any cloudprovider.DriftReason in the budgets to allow control on node image upgrade vs other types of drift.
 **Default Behavior for Unspecified Reasons:** Budgets should continue to support a default behavior for all disruption actions.
 If an action is unspecified, it is assumed to apply to all actions.
 If a reason is unspecified, we apply the budget to be shared by all reasons that are unspecified.

 ## API Design
 ### Approach A: Add a reason field to disruption Budgets
-This approach outlines a simple api change to the v1beta1 nodepool api to allow disruption budgets to specify a disruption action.
+This approach outlines a simple api change to the v1beta1 nodepool api to allow disruption budgets to specify a disruption method.

 ### Proposed Spec
 Add a simple field "reason" is proposed to be added to the budgets.
 ```go